 Great, we want to hear it, please tell us about it via the Contact form below

 Research, Projects, Roadmap

 We’re keen to get involved in expanding our suite of games, addressing those issues pertinent to todays children and youth; specifically bullying and internet safety.
-We’re also very excited about virtual and augmented reality and some of the exciting possibilities for the physical as well and mental rehabilitation.
-We’ve been hearing about the use of games in a diagnostic capacity and are interested in that potential.
+We’re also very excited about virtual and augmented reality and some of the exciting possibilities for the physical as well as mental rehabilitation.

 We’ve some groundbreaking ideas to expand the features in the current Suite of Therapeutic Tools.
 In the immediate future we are hoping to introduce remote multi player therapy, language crowdsourcing and the ability to upload your own avatars, even animated ones!